lbovet/yglu/README.md

 ## Planned Features

 - Use expressions in mapping keys.
-- Tag for merging mappings easily.
+- Tag for merging mappings easily (e.g. conditionally)